shahanarif1/AI-SOC-Agent/README.md

 We welcome contributions from the security community!
 Whether you're a security researcher, developer, or SOC analyst, there's a place for you here.

+## Special Thanks ##

+[@marcolinux46](https://github.com/marcolinux46) for their outstanding contributions to this project.
+Your deep involvement—from thorough testing and detailed log sharing to research and real-time feedback—enabled the rapid identification and resolution of several critical bugs.

 ### 🎯 How You Can Help

 - **🔍 Security Researchers**: Contribute new threat detection algorithms or analysis techniques